spencerwooo/torchattack/docs/index.md

     ***

-    Learn how to use abstractions of pre-trained victim models, attack creations, and evaluations.
+    Learn how to use abstractions of pretrained victim models, attack creations, and evaluations.

     :material-arrow-right: [Usage](./usage/index.md)